Salafchegan

-Salafchegan (سلفچگان) (Note: Also romanized as Salafchagan; also known as Salafcheqān, Sarafchekān, Sarafjagān, and Sarafjakan) is a city in, and the capital of, Salafchegan District of Qom County, Qom province, Iran.
+Salafchegan (سلفچگان) (Note: Also romanized as Salafchagan; also known as Salafcheqān, Sarafchekān, Sarafjagān, and Sarafjakan) is a city in, and the capital of, Salafchegan District in Qom County, Qom province, Iran.
 It also serves as the administrative center for Rahjerd-e Sharqi Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, Salafchegan's population was 707 in 211 households, when it was a village in Rahjerd-e Sharqi Rural District.
-The following census in 2011 counted 730 people in 232 households, by which time the village had been elevated to the status of a city.
+The following census in 2011 counted 730 people in 232 households, by which time the village had been converted to a city.
 The 2016 census measured the population of the city as 1,390 people in 449 households.